saisanthoshbussa/Virtual-Video-Chat-Application/README.md

 or download the zip file.

-Go to the project directory and install dependencies
+2. Go to the project directory and install dependencies

 ```bash
     npm install
 ```

-Start the server
+3. Start the server and

+Open the application in your web browser at `http://localhost:5000`.